gabssnake/observablehq-docs/docs/embedding/basic.md

 <iframe width="100%" height="635" frameborder="0"
   src="https://observablehq.com/embed/@d3/sortable-bar-chart?cell=viewof+order&cell=chart"></iframe>

 It shows two cells in one: one to control the sort order, and one to show the chart.
 And this isn’t an [import](https://observablehq.com/@observablehq/introduction-to-imports) — it’s just HTML, which means it can go anywhere on the web.

+## How to embed notebooks

-It’s made with the Embed tool, which you can find it in the cell menu (to the left of every cell) and in the notebook menu (in the top right of the page):
+Embedding is done with the Embed tool, which you can find it in the cell menu (to the left of every cell) and in the notebook menu (in the top right of the page):

 <figure>
   <img